ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/project01.md

         y = radius*math.sin(i*10*math.pi/180)
         t.goto(x,y)
         t.down()
-        tilt = 0
         color = random.choice(shadesOfGreen)
-        drawTriangle(50, 50, tilt, "black", color)
+        drawTriangle(50, 50, "black", color)
 ```
 The output of the code is shown in the figure below.
-Try changing the limits to the random.randint() function and rerun the code, and observe the outcome.
+Try changing the limits to the random.randint() function and re-run the code, and observe the outcome.
 Notice how you can control the level of randomness in your drawings using this simple strategy.

 ![randLoc](randLoc.png){:height="200px"}

 Apply what you have learned in this section to complete your `drawForest()` function.
-Your forest should contain anywhere between 10 and 15 trees of different sizes and different shades of green placed randomly along a horizontal line.
+Your forest should contain anywhere between 10 and 15 trees of different sizes and different shades of green placed randomly along a narrow horizontal region.

 ## Step 7: Draw a hut, then a village